kylebot0/frontend-applications/README.md

 ### API request

 The app starts with an API request to the NMVW collection API.
 It searches for 3 things using a endpoint and a SparQL query.
+It collects a title from an object, the date its from and the image URL.
+It puts that data in a data object and is used throughout the application.
 ```
 data: {
   title: string